 a) Quick Development: Guided by the "Don't Repeat Yourself" principle, Django reduces code redundancy.
 This allows for faster development since developers can write less code to achieve more functionality.

-b) Strong Security: Django is highly secure, taking all necessary precautions to help developers avoid common security vulnerabilities such as SQL injection, XSS, and CSRF.
+b) Strong Security: Django is highly secure, and all necessary precautions are taken to help developers evade typical security vulnerabilities such as SQL injection, XSS, and CSRF.
 For instance, it includes a secure user authentication system to ensure safe account and password management.

 c) Scalable: Thanks to its component-based architecture, Django can scale efficiently to meet the demands of any project, whether it is a small application or a large, complex system.
 Django is always prepared to handle these challenges.